Roguesas/hello-world/README.md

 # hello-world
 first repository

-I4m learning to use Githubm it looks cool and useful
+I'm learning to use Githubm it looks cool and useful